Lotti Brown header

 Shooting star nature journal pageShooting star!

 Another dark walk - but I got lucky and spotted a shooting star!
-I looked it up and dicovered it was likely to have been from the Quadrantids meteor shower!
+I looked it up and discovered it was likely to have been from the Quadrantids meteor shower!
 A lovely thing to see!
 I think I forgot to wish on it though, so I hope it's still lucky!

 It turns out I saw the shooting star because the sky was so lovely and clear, which meant it turned chilly and brought us some snow...